World Gliding Championships: History

-World Grand Prix Gliding Championships
+FAI Sailplane Grand Prix

-Gliding Grand Prix, or Sailplane Grand Prix (SGP), is a newer type of gliding competition.
-It has simpler rules and a more spectacular appearance than conventional soaring competitions.
+The FAI Sailplane Grand Prix (SGP) (Gliding Grand Prix) is a series of international gliding competitions created by the Fédération Aéronautique Internationale (FAI) to make the sport of soaring more accessible and exciting for the public.
+Unlike traditional gliding championships, which often involve staggered starts, complex scoring, and long tasks that are difficult for spectators to follow, the SGP format features a simultaneous start, clearly defined racing rules, and a “first across the finish line wins” principle.
+This produces fast-paced, head-to-head racing that is easier to understand and more dramatic to watch.

+Each Grand Prix race typically covers 200–300 kilometres, lasts two to three hours, and is contested by up to 20 pilots flying high-performance sailplanes.
+Points are awarded to the leading finishers on each racing day, with the overall winner crowned at the end of the series.
+Through innovations such as real-time GPS tracking, livestreamed video, and on-board pilot commentary, the SGP has become one of the most spectator-friendly formats in competitive gliding.

+Since its launch in 2005, there have been 12 SGP series, with the 13th series scheduled to begin in 2026.
+Each series normally features around ten Qualifying SGP events held at soaring sites across the globe.
+The top two pilots from each qualifying event advance to the World Final, where a field of 20 of the world’s best sailplane pilots compete head-to-head for the coveted title of FAI Sailplane Grand Prix World Champion.

 Women's World Gliding Championships

 The Women's World Gliding Championships (WWGC) is a women-only gliding competition.
 From 1979 to 1999 women's gliding competitions were held as International European Women's Gliding Championships.

 Junior World Gliding Championships

 The Junior World Gliding Championships (JWGC) is a competition for glider pilots under the age of 26.
 From 1991 to 1997, international junior gliding competitions were held as European Junior Gliding Championships.

 FAI World Glider Aerobatic Championships

 World Glider Aerobatic Championships take place each year (every two years until 2011) since 1985 under the auspices of the FAI.
 They are administrated by the FAI Aerobatics Commission "Commission Internationale de Voltige Aerienne" (CIVA).
 The 2001 championships were part of the World Air Games.
 Since 1994, European Glider Aerobatic Championships are held in the years between the World Championships.
 Since 2010, an additional event is organized in a slightly less demanding "Advanced" category – the World Advanced Glider Aerobatic Championships (WAGAC).
 WAGAC is organized yearly, usually accompanying the WGAC.